bmuteau/portfolio-v1/README.md

     Front-End:
-        * fix the hidden taskbar and sidebar if is in small screen
         * fix presentation of project result search tablet & mobile
         * update the size for logo in project page computer